 How often should you change your AC air filter, especially during the summer?

 However, it’s a good idea to get into the habit of checking your air filter every month.
-This is especially important during periods when you use air conditioning frequently.
+This is especially important during periods when your air conditioning is running frequently.
 Doing this will help your system run smoothly and not work too hard.

 How to Never Forget to Replace Your Air Filters

-Our Home Filter Club subscription program delivers your filters directly to your door.
+The Filters Fast Home Filter Club is an air filter subscription program that delivers your filters directly to your door.
 All you need to do is subscribe and pick your desired delivery option, and we’ll take care of the rest!

 A Simple Answer Revealed!